futurice/code-club/README.md

 * Drawing lots of stuff with big iterations
 * What happens if we add randomization to iterations?
 * Can be done with turtle or loop gfx
+* random size, movement, color etc

 Example of exercises

 * Drawing lots of stuff
+* Going through array
+* How big number do you get if you add 100 random numbers together?
+* Drawing looping graphics, like a wall of squares

 ### 6. Controls